 5, Thursday.
 Same weather as yesterday.
 Breakfasted at the bottom of Rapid Croche.
 Encamped about a mile below the Mountain View.

 Lowe’s Rapid Croche is Rapids de Croix or Cross Rapid, where in 1814 two NWC voyageurs drowned.
 His “Mountain View” is in the immediate area of Hinton, Alberta, where the “first grand outline of the Rocky Mountains bursts upon the view,” according to A. C. Anderson.
+They are approaching Jasper’s House, and the men knew it!
 Artist Paul Kane noted that “the men gave a loud cheere on seeing them [the mountains].”
 George Traill Allen wrote, “Today we came in sight of the Rocky Mountains and at sunset we had a splendid view of them, their summits towering to the skies and covered with snow.”
 Aemilius Simpson thought that the mountains “seemed to bid defiance to the efforts of Man to gain their eminences.”
 However, from other Gentlemen who had made this journey before, Simpson learned that “detached Mountains form Grand defiles, it is by these that the traveller is enabled to make his way across the Mountains.”
+Perhaps so, but first they have to reach Jasper’s House.

 6, Friday.
 Fine clear weather.
 This morning Mr. Colin Fraser started ahead for Jasper’s House in the canoe with 5 men light, and expects to get there in three days.
 Made good progress today as there were few Rapids & good tracking ground.